 A SharePoint team site is a place that users can collaborate on files, documents, and ideas.
 It is set up to facilitate two way communication between team members.
 SharePoint offers a full range of document libraries, task lists, calendars, workflows, wikis, and other features to help a team communicate and collaborate.

 With both OneDrive for Business and a SharePoint team site, your files are stored in the cloud.
 You can sync either OneDrive for Business or SharePoint to your computer.
-See sync your OneDrive for Business files or sync SharePoint files for more info.
+See Sync files with the OneDrive sync client in Windows or sync SharePoint files for more info.

 When to save documents to OneDrive for Business